Health Data Standards and Terminologies A Tutorial

 Limitations and Successes

 Due to the success of V2 coupled with V3’s complexity to implement, the entirety of V3 has not been widely adopted in the United States.
 However, its messaging had some success in Europe including the United Kingdom, Netherlands, and Germany.
-V3’s Reference Information Model was an important conceptual tool.
+V3’s RIM was an important conceptual tool.
 Also, the use of XML to structure information was a move toward aligning health data standards with common information structures in other fields.